facit/decklister/README.md

 }
 ```

-### Swudb format
+### JSON — swudb format

-The format for json deck files on swudb.com
+The format used by deck exports from swudb.com.

 ```json
 {
   "leader": { "id": "SHD_009", "count": 1 },